Kartchner Caverns State Park

 Kartchner Caverns State Park is a state park of Arizona, United States, featuring a show cave with 2.4 mi of passages.
 The park is located 9 mi south of the town of Benson and west of the north-flowing San Pedro River.
 Long hidden from view, the caverns were discovered in 1974 by local cavers, assisted by state biologist Erick Campbell who helped in its preservation.

 The park encompasses most of a down-dropped block of Palaeozoic rocks on the east flank of the Whetstone Mountains.

 The caverns are carved out of limestone and filled with spectacular speleothems which have been growing for 50,000 years or longer, and are still growing.
-Careful and technical cave state park development and maintenance are designed to preserve the cave system.
+Careful and technical cave state park development and maintenance, initially established by founder Dr. Bruce Randall "Randy" Tufts, geologist, were designed to protect and preserve the cave system throughout the park's development, and for perpetuity.

 History

 The caverns were discovered in 1974, when cavers Gary Tenen and Randy Tufts found a narrow crack in the bottom of a sinkhole, and followed the source of warm, moist air toward what ended up being more than 2.5 miles of pristine cave passages.

-Randy Tufts, PhD, who at the time of his death was a geologist and lunar and planetary scientist for NASA, was introduced to caving as a young boy by his maternal uncle, also a geologist.
-His uncle showed him caves in Arizona that had been vandalized in various ways including graffiti, litter, and the theft of stalactites and stalagmites.
-At the age of 13, Randy read an English children's adventure book entitled, "Five Boys in a Cave," and inspired, he decided that he wanted to find a cave that had not ever been vandalized and protect it.
-For years, Randy would take his friends out to the Whetstone limestone mountain range looking for caves, walking a grid, with no success until they asked a local miner if he had ever heard of a local cave.
+Randy Tufts, PhD, who at the time of his death was a geologist and lunar and planetary scientist for NASA, was introduced to caving as a young boy by his maternal uncle, who was also a geologist.
+His uncle showed Randy caves in Arizona that had been vandalized in various ways including graffiti, litter, and the theft of stalactites and stalagmites.
+At the age of 13, Randy read an English children's adventure book entitled, "Five Boys in a Cave."
+This book inspired him.
+At the time he decided to find a cave that had not ever been vandalized and protect it.
+For years, Randy would take his college peers out to the Whetstone limestone mountain range looking for caves, walking a grid, with no success until they asked a local miner if he had ever heard of a local cave.
 The miner pointed to the foothills below them.
-There they found – and nearly fell into – a deep sink hole.
+There they found – and nearly fell into – a deep sink hole filled with rattlesnakes.

 At the time, although they had found a sink hole and a small cave chamber, they did not think that the cave "went" anywhere.